-Replace a lock or configure an existing one for a new key, at your expense, when you ask for this after getting a court order granting you possession of a rental unit and excluding your former co-tenant.
-Example: ex-spouse, ex-boyfriend or ex-girlfriend, after you got a restraining order against them.
+Replace a lock or give you a new key, at your expense, if you ask for this after getting a court order granting you possession of a rental unit and excluding a former co-tenant.
+Example: after you get a restraining order against an abusive ex-partner or spouse.
 RCW 59.18.585

 Provide fixtures and appliances necessary to supply heat, electricity and hot and cold water

 Provide smoke detectors and make sure they work when you move in.
-You must buy new batteries and maintain smoke detectors - 59.18.130(7)
+But you must buy new batteries and maintain smoke detectors.
+59.18.130(7)

 Fix electrical, plumbing, heating systems if they break